njz3/vJoyIOFeederWithFFB/README.md

 to an Arduino Mega2560, see
 http://superusr.free.fr/model3.htm

-Hardcoded wiring on the Arduino Mega2560, it is almost like Leonardo:
+Hardcoded wiring on the Arduino Mega2560:
 - 8 Buttons are mapped to D2-D8 (seven inputs) and D12 (plus one)
 - Wheel "volume" potentiometer is A0
 - Accel "volume" is A1
 - Brake "volume" is A2
-- PWM output is D9 (configured for fast PWM at 15,6kHz)
+- PWM output is D9 __only 490Hz!__ (not yet configured for fast PWM at 15,6kHz)
 - Direction output is D10 for forward, D11 for backward.
 - Pins 22-29 are for 8x digital outputs (PORTA) connected to driveboard RX
 - Pins 30-37 are for 8x digital inputs in pull-up mode (PORTC) connected to